What is myopia?

 Myopia is freuqently passed from parents to their children, as it is a dominant gene.

-Some diseases may cause myopia either temporarily or permanently.
+Some diseases may cause myopia (short-sightedness) either temporarily or permanently.

 - Environmental reasons

-Some people experience eyesight problems in particular circumstances like where there's low ambiental lighting or in certain professions when working at a short distance from an object, like what happens when we use a microscope.
+Some people experience eyesight problems in particular circumstances like where there's low ambiental lighting or in certain professions when working at a short distance from an object, such as what happens when we use a microscope.

 When should I go to the ophthalmologist?